 It’s shocking to think that we throw away over 7.2million tonnes of food and drink from our homes every year in the UK!
 Even worse, when it turns out that more than half of this food and drink we could have eaten.

 Colman’s sent me some Colman’s Recipe Mixes to try and asked me to think about bulk cooking.

-Now for a family of 2 adults and 1 nearly 4 year old, I find that I can make one recipe cover two meals when I bulk out with lots of fresh veggies.
-But I guess for a family with a couple of older children it would be a really good idea to use 2 recipe mixes at the same time, double all of the ingredients and then simple divide into two meals.
-Either way, saves time and just means a quick reheat at a later date for the second batch.
+Now for a family of 2 adults and 1 nearly 4-year-old, I find that I can make one recipe cover two meals when I bulk out with lots of fresh veggies.
+But I guess for a family with a couple of older children it would be a really good idea to use 2 recipe mixes at the same time, double all of the ingredients and then simply divide into two meals.
+Either way saves time and just means a quick reheat at a later date for the second batch.

-Now that Monkey is at Nursery School, we’re finding afternoon’s quite challenging, so if I can bulk cook some dinners, and have some quick meals already to defrost in the freezer, hopefully life can be a little less stressful.
+Now that my son is at Nursery School, we’re finding afternoon’s quite challenging, so if I can bulk cook some dinners, and have some quick meals already to defrost in the freezer, hopefully, life can be a little less stressful.